Hyperight

 It is not data that makes decisions, but rather individuals who interpret and apply this data, leveraging their expertise and insight.

-While expanding the data pool is crucial for a comprehensive analysis that yields actionable insights, it’s equally important to remember that data alone doesn’t tell the whole story.
-Human judgment remains paramount in data-driven decision-making because skilled interpretation and contextual understanding are necessary to navigate the nuances and complexities within the vast amount of information.
+While expanding the data pool is crucial for a comprehensive analysis, it’s equally important to remember data alone doesn’t tell the whole story.
+Human judgment remains paramount in data-driven decision-making because skilled interpretation and contextual understanding are necessary to navigate the nuances and complexities within information.

 6. Clear Data Ownership & Robust Data Governance